Currency and prices in Thailand

 Tipping and haggling

 Locals rarely tip, but taxi drivers or waiters are used to it from tourists.
 Therefore, you won't offend either if you don't tip or if you do.
-If you are going to tip, do so just like in Europe.
+If you are going to tip, do so in the same way as in Europe.
 At the restaurant, either say the amount you want to pay straight away or have it returned and then leave the tip with the receipt.

 You should also give a few baht to the hired guides or leave it at the temple after your visit.